ZenderB3D/pp_docs/docs/Create/addarmature.md

 >Cylinder, Rod, Mounts, Connectors(If present)

 **Any other child collections will be appended as well, so long they are childs of the 'PIS-Piston(O)' collection.
 You can use this to add joints and have some freedom while managing decals or other decorative objects.**

+**Additional information**
+Static connectors can be added before you add an armature.
+Non-static, meaning the connectors have control empties, connectors should be added after you added the armature.
+With connectors I mean hose connectors.
+The connectors collection/category can also deal with objects that fit in no other collection/category.
+It is optional.
+As an mnemonic, if your object(or assembly even) relies on (complex) relationships, exclude it from the process and add it back afterwards.
+Either drag it out of the PIS-piston(o) collection or rename the collection.